 U.S. History: American religious history, digital history, computational history, 19th-century U.S. history

 Lincoln Mullen is an assistant professor in the Department of History and Art History, as well as the director of computational history at the Roy Rosenzweig Center for History and New Media.
 Mullen is a historian of American religion, and his digital historical work has also taken him into U.S. legal history and the history of early American elections.
 At George Mason he teaches undergraduate and graduate courses on digital history, as well as courses on American religion and the history of Christianity.
-His research, syllabi, and CV can be found at his website.
+A full list of his publications and syllabi are available at his website.
 You can also find his C.V. there.

 American Religious Ecologies.
 Digital project funded by the National Endowment for the Humanities (2019–).

 Kellen Funk and Lincoln A. Mullen, "The Spine of American Law: Digital Text Analysis and U.S. Legal Practice," American Historical Review 123, no. 1 (2018): 132–164.
 [Preprint]

 America's Public Bible: Biblical Quotations in U.S. Newspapers (Stanford University Press, under contract).
 Digital project, winner of the National Endowment for the Humanities 2016 Data Challenge.

 The Chance of Salvation: A History of Conversion in America (Harvard University Press, 2017).
 Winner of the Best First Book in the History of Religions prize from the American Academy of Religion.